Updated with new information & best practices September 2017

 Times are a changin’ in the commerce world.
-Shopping via an app is increasingly more popular, and in many cases, the preferred way consumers choose to shop, with 30% of millennials turning to mobile to make purchases each month.
+Shopping via an app is increasingly more popular, and in many cases, the preferred way consumers choose to shop, with 63% of millennials turning to mobile to make purchases each day.
 Apps give shoppers everything they need at their fingertips no matter where they are.
-As a result, traditional brick and mortar retailers are shifting their focus towards the mobile world, with many choosing to invest in an app of their own.
+As a result, traditional brick and mortar retailers are shifting their focus towards providing consumers with a continuous user experience across every touchpoint used to access their brand.

-Before you can launch effective marketing campaigns, you need to have a few things ironed out to ensure you’re getting the most bang for your buck.
-Namely, your users.
+Before you can launch effective retail marketing campaigns, you need to have a few things ironed out to ensure you’re getting the highest possible return on investment for your efforts.
 You can have the best marketing campaign in the world but if you’re targeting the wrong users, it’s sure to be a flop.
 So how do you ensure you’re attracting high value users to your app in order to set your campaigns up for success?

 1. HAVE CLEAR MESSAGING: A key part in attracting users to your app is to have clear and concise messaging.
 Since retail apps are becoming increasingly popular, it’s becoming more difficult to stand out from the crowd.
 Therefore, when people see your ad placements, they should be able to instantly understand exactly what your app is, and the value it provides.
 Make sure your ads show customers why they should download your app and how it will it make their mobile shopping experience better.